-4. Summary and outlook
+4. Summary and Outlook

-In this study we have assessed three methods for inter-calibrating operational satellite 405 microwave humidity sounders which is a necessary step towards creating climate data 406 records from these measurements.
-The methods we have analysed are using : 1) simulta-407 neous nadir overpasses (SNOs) [e.g., Cao et al., 2004], 2) Antarctica and Tropical Oceans 408 as natural targets [e.g., Mo, 2011], and 3) zonal averaged brightness temperatures [Shi 409 and Bates, 2011].
+[52] In this study, we have assessed three methods for intercalibrating operational satellite microwave humidity sounders which is a necessary step toward creating climate data records from these measurements.
+The methods we have analyzed are using the following: (1) simultaneous nadir overpasses (SNOs) [e.g., Cao et al., 2004],

+Figure 7.
+Intersatellite biases of Channels 3, 4, and 5 for N16 and N15 estimated using tropical ocean averages as described in section 3.1.2.
+Green curves represent bias estimates using all data and blue curves represent bias estimates using only cloud-unaffected data.
+Cloud filtering is based on Buehler et al. [2007].

+(2) Antarctica and Tropical Oceans as natural targets [e.g., Mo, 2011], and (3) zonal-averaged brightness temperatures [Shi and Bates, 2011].
 In all methods, biases are calculated by averaging the data for a month.

-410 One of the natural targets, Antarctica, is found to be not very suitable for calibrating 411 microwave humidity sounding channels.
-Owing to its elevated surface and drier atmo-412 sphere, all channels are sensitive to the surface over Antarctica.
-Therefore strong diurnal 413 and seasonal cycle and diurnal cycle aliasing (due to orbit drift of the satellites) sig-414 nals are present in the estimated biases, which compromise their use for inter-calibration.
-415 Nonetheless, the results reveal some of the instrument problems and general bias patterns.
-416 On the other hand, biases estimated using tropical ocean measurements show clear sig-417 nals of bias patterns and instrument problems, because diurnal and seasonal variations 418 of these measurements are smaller over tropical ocean.
-Combining ascending and de-419 scending measurements helps to overcome any residual diurnal cycle aliasing.
-Combining 420 the two passes which are 12 hours apart removes the 24 hour component of the diurnal 421 cycle, which is predominant for the surface sensitive channels [Kottayil et al., 2012].
-But 422 even after combining the passes, smaller signals of diurnal cycle aliasing remain in the 423 estimated biases for surface channels due to asymmetries in the diurnal cycle.
-424
+[53] One of the natural targets, Antarctica, is found to be not very suitable for calibrating microwave humidity sounding channels.
+Owing to its elevated surface and drier atmosphere, all channels are sensitive to the surface over Antarctica.
+Therefore, strong diurnal and seasonal cycle and diurnal cycle aliasing (due to orbit drift of the satellites) signals are present in the estimated biases, which compromise their use for intercalibration.
+Nonetheless, the results reveal some of the instrument problems and general bias patterns.

+[54] On the other hand, biases estimated using tropical ocean measurements show clear signals of bias patterns and instrument problems, because diurnal and seasonal variations of these measurements are smaller over tropical oceans.
+Combining ascending and descending passes which are 12 h apart removes the 24 h component of the diurnal cycle, which is predominant for the surface sensitive channels [Kottayil et al., 2013].
+But even after combining the passes, smaller signals of diurnal cycle aliasing remain in the estimated biases for surface channels due to asymmetries in the diurnal cycle.

-Both liquid and ice clouds could impact these measurements [e.g., Sreerekha et al., 2008].
+[55] Both liquid and ice clouds could impact these measurements [e.g., Sreerekha et al., 2008].
 We have not filtered for clouds in the analyses presented here.
-In order to test the impact of clouds on the estimated biases, we used a cloud filtering method by Buehler et al. [2007] for the three sounding channels (Channels 3-5) for the tropical ocean measurements.
+In order to test the impact of clouds on the estimated biases, we used a cloud-filtering method by Buehler et al. [2007] for the three sounding channels (Channels 3-5) for the tropical ocean measurements.
 We found similar results for both all and cloud-cleared data.

-Ideally, SNOs alone could provide correct estimates of inter-satellite biases because this method is not affected by clouds (because of the stringent spatio-temporal collocation criteria) or by diurnal cycle differences (and thus the effect of orbital drift).
-However, because SNOs usually occur only at very high latitudes, measurements there only represent the colder end of the radiance dynamic range and therefore if the biases have sceneradiance dependence [e.g., Shi et al., 2008; Zou and Wang, 2011; John et al., 2012b], bias estimates from SNOs represent only the biases for colder brightness temperatures.
+[56] Ideally, SNOs alone could provide correct estimates of intersatellite biases because this method is not affected by clouds (because of the stringent spatiotemporal collocation criteria) or by diurnal cycle differences (and thus the effect of orbital drift).
+However, because SNOs usually occur only at very high latitudes, measurements there only represent the colder end of the radiance dynamic range and therefore if the biases have scene-radiance dependence [e.g., Shi et al., 2008; Zou and Wang, 2011; John et al., 2012], bias estimates from SNOs represent only the biases for colder brightness temperatures.